-Number and Algebra Measurement and Geometry Statistics Number Knowledge Measurement Statistical Investigation 1.
+Statistics Number and Algebra Measurement and Geometry Number Knowledge Measurement Statistical Investigation 1.
 Know: 1.
 Solve practical problems: 1.
 Follow the conventions for statistical investigations involving basic division facts choose and use multivariate category data, appropriate units of how to round whole measurement, and time series measurement for length, numbers and decimals area, volume (capacity), data: 2.
-Know conventions involving: mass (weight), pose questions and make negative and positive temperature, angle and assertions numbers time decide on the variables to be prime numbers convert between simple measured ratios units of measurement decide on the data gathering place value of decimal use measurement of sides process numbers: to calculate the perimeter gather data the number of and area of rectangles, and sort data the volume of rectangular thousandths. create useful data displays based prisms hundredths, tenths, ones, tens hundreds compare the appearance of create, explain and use data distributions (central and thousands in a timetables and charts tendency and spread of data) decimal number (up know the reasonableness to 3 decimal places) discuss the question under of a measurement investigation 3.
+Know conventions involving: mass (weight), pose questions and make negative and positive temperature, angle and assertions numbers time decide on the variables to be prime numbers convert between simple measured ratios units of measurement decide on the data gathering place value of decimal use measurement of sides process numbers: to calculate the perimeter gather data the number of and area of rectangles, and sort data the volume of rectangular thousandths. create useful data displays based prisms hundredths, tenths, compare the appearance of ones, tens hundreds create, explain and use and thousands in a timetables and charts data distributions (central decimal number (up tendency and spread of data) know the reasonableness to 3 decimal places) of a measurement discuss the question under investigation 3.
 Know how to find the Shape multiples and factors of a understand appropriate 2.
 Identify and explain the ethical conventions number geometric properties of two 2.
 Understand the meaning and 4.
 Understand fractions, and three dimensional shapes uses of measures of central decimals, percentages and 3.
 Match 3-dimensional shapes tendency simple ratios: and their 2-dimensional 3.
-Explain and evaluate the conversion of fractions: representations usefulness of various data fraction decimal displays and discuss apparent 4.
-Draw nets to make polyhedra percentage variability decimal counting Position and Direction sequences Probability 5.
+Explain and evaluate the conversion of fractions: representations usefulness of various data fraction decimal percentage 4.
+Draw nets to make polyhedra displays and discuss apparent variability decimal counting Position and Direction sequences Probability 5.
 Show explain and use the (thousandths, hundredths, tenths) location and direction of 4.
-Explore probability situations: sequence fractions, something using: compare the distribution of compass points compass angles grids (ordered pairs)
+Explore probability situations: sequence fractions, something using: